bbfrederick/micscriptlib/INSTALL.rst

         --volume=INPUTDIRECTORY:/data_in,OUTPUTDIRECTORY:/data_out \
         -it \
         -e DISPLAY=MYIPADDRESS:0 \
-        -u picachooser \
+        -u micscriptlib \
-        fredericklab/picachooser:VERSIONNUMBER \
+        fredericklab/micscriptlib:VERSIONNUMBER \
-            PICAchooser \
+            micscriptlib \
                 RUNMODE \
                 --featdir /data_in/FEATDIRECTORY \
                 --melodicdir /data_in/MELODICDIRECTORY \
                 [otheroptions]

-You can replace the PICAchooser blah blah blah command with any other program in the package (currently only "grader", which classifies timecourses) - after the fredericklab/picachooser:latest, just specify the command and arguments as you usually would.
+You can replace the micscriptlib blah blah blah command with any other program in the package (currently only "grader", which classifies timecourses) - after the fredericklab/micscriptlib:latest, just specify the command and arguments as you usually would.